-If the patient is 18 or over and is not legally competent to give consent, you should use 'Consent form 4' (form for adults who are unable to consent to investigation or treatment - available from the Department of Health - www.dh.gov.uk) instead of this form.
+If the patient is 18 or over and is not legally competent to give consent, you should use the appropriate consent form for adults who lack capacity, accessible from the intranet.
 Legally a patient will not be competent to give consent if:

-- They are unable to comprehend and retain information material to the decision and/or - They are unable to evaluate and use this information in coming to a decision.
+- they are unable to comprehend and retain information material to the decision and/or - they are unable to evaluate and use this information in coming to a decision.